knetikmedia/knetikcloud-csharp-net20-client/docs/BRERuleEngineTriggersApi.md

 <a name="getbretrigger"></a>
 # **GetBRETrigger**
-> ModelBreTriggerResource GetBRETrigger (string eventName)
+> BreTriggerResource GetBRETrigger (string eventName)

 Get a single trigger